Qarj/webimblaze-server/README.md

 WebInject Server is a project for running WebInject over http.

 Run an existing script via a GET.
+Example: http://localhost/webinject/server/run/?path=examples%2Ftest.xml

 Or submit a test script to run using POST.